American Physical Society

 Tom W. Bonner Prize in Nuclear Physics

-To recognize and encourage outstanding experimental research in nuclear physics, including the development of a method, technique, or device that significantly contributes in a general way to nuclear physics research.
+To recognize outstanding experimental research in nuclear physics, including the development of a method, technique, or device that significantly contributes to nuclear physics research.
 The prize consists of $10,000 and a certificate citing the contributions made by the recipient.
 It will be presented annually.

 Establishment & Support